Easily top-up your retirement savings

 Download our formUsing money from an external account

-If you want to open an additional retirement income account and keep your current account or use money from an external super account(s) or self-managed super fund (SMSF) to top-up your savings, please complete the TTR Income or Choice Income online join form or the paper form attached to the relevant Product Disclosure Statement (PDS).
+If you want to open an additional retirement income account and keep your current account or use money from an external super account(s) or self-managed super fund (SMSF) to top-up your savings, complete the TTR Income or Choice Income online join form.
+Or the paper form in the relevant Product Disclosure Statement (PDS).

 Be in control of your retirement savings